krustlet/krustlet-docs/content/intro/install.md

 ## From Canary Builds

-“Canary” builds are versions of Krustlet that are built from `master`.
+“Canary” builds are versions of Krustlet that are built from `main`.
 They are not official releases, and may not be stable.
 However, they offer the opportunity to test the cutting edge features before they are released.